Some programs need to know how much time passes between events but do not show humans when those events actually happen.

 Programs that show humans when events occur use dates and times to do so.

-A date marks a particular day in history (possibly in the future) using a specific calendar (frequently Gregorian).
+A date marks a particular day in history (perhaps in the future) using a specific calendar (usually Gregorian).

 A time marks a specific moment during an unspecified day with a reasonable degree of precision.

 Precision is important when dealing with time.
-"An hour ago" specifies a time, and so does "one hour, seven minutes, and thirty-three seconds ago", but they communicate different things.
-Libraries tend to default to a precision of seconds or higher, and don't always offer a way to handle lower-precision times, so think carefully about precision before writing time-related code.
+"An hour ago" specifies a time, as does "one hour, seven minutes, and thirty-three seconds ago", but they mean different things.
+Libraries tend to precisions of seconds or higher, and don't always offer a way to handle lower-precision times, so think carefully about precision when writing time-related code.

 To compare A.D.
-Gregorian dates in environments with no native support (like bash), concatenate their elements from largest unit to smallest and compare the results as integers.
-For times or datetimes, do the same, using twenty-four hour time.
+Gregorian dates in environments without date types (such as bash), concatenate their zero-padded elements from largest unit to smallest and compare the results as integers.
+This approach also works for times and datetimes using twenty-four hour time.